brkcvlk/MLFCrafter/docs/api/crafters/data-ingest-crafter.md

 A: Check your file format, headers, and ensure the file contains data.

 **Q: "Encoding issues with CSV"**
-A: FlowCraft uses UTF-8 by default.
+A: mlfcrafter uses UTF-8 by default.
 Ensure your CSV file is properly encoded.

 **Q: "Excel file not loading"**
 A: Ensure you have the required dependencies installed: `pip install openpyxl`.